keirans/keirans.github.io/posts/AWS_Image_Builder_101/index.md

 ## Security Considerations

-When working with Image Bulder in security concious environments, you will be happy to know that the service leverages
+When working with Image Builder in security conscious environments, you will be happy to know that the service leverages
 * Service Linked roles with well defined IAM policies to ensure that it only has enough access into your account to do it's job
 * Supports VPC endpoints so that it does not require service related traffic to egress your environment to function
 * Supports KMS encryption for its resources to ensure that they are protected from unauthorised access
 * Natively Logs to Cloudtrail, S3 and Cloudwatch to ensure that actions inside your environment can be audited and debugged
-* Can be easily intergrated into other services within your environment through the configuration of the IAM role the instances uses on launch (See the Infrastructure configuration)
+* Can be easily integrated into other services within your environment through the configuration of the IAM role the instances uses on launch (See the Infrastructure configuration)
 * Because the Image Builder service uses Systems Manager to communicate to the instance, there is no requirement for SSH or WinRM to be enabled or exposed for use in the solution unless you have some specific reason to introduce it.
 As a result, you are likely have a more secure configuration out of the box.

 You now know enough about EC2 Image Builder to be dangerous :)